 As you’d expect for such a complex piece of engineering, there is a learning curve associated with the Truma Combi.
 It’s not overly complex, but it’s nowhere as simple as operating an American-made Suburban or Atwood water heater or furnace.
 Still, it wasn’t that bad—it took us about two weeks to learn all of the ins and outs associated with operating it.
 The control panel’s back button can really save you time during setup if you can remember to use it (we usually don’t).

-Off-grid, we operate the unit on propane only, while Mixed 2 operation is used when we’re plugged into shore power at home.
 It’s been our experience that the water heater portion of the Combi heats water quickly and very efficiently—we usually have hot water within 20 minutes and when we say hot, we mean HOT.
 As for the furnace portion of the Truma Combi, we’ve been somewhat disappointed.
 The Eco Plus’ 14,300 BTU rating is a bit anemic for our size of camper, and like we said earlier, takes awhile for the truck camper to heat up initially.
 Indeed, the forced air provided by the unit on the “High” fan speed is sufficient in the main cabin, but barely detectable in the cabover.
 For those ordering a truck camper we recommend the more capable Truma Combi Comfort Plus, which boasts a more robust rating of 20,400 BTUs.

 We’ve also discovered that the furnace portion of the Truma Combi is a bit temperamental when running on propane.
 We’ve learned through trial and error not to operate both the furnace and the water heater on the “High” setting during the night.
 The water heater simply takes up too much 12 volt power in the unit, which in turn greatly reduces the furnace’s fan speed to “Eco,” the lowest speed offered by the unit.
 Even worse, the furnace often won’t work when operating simultaneously with the water heater on “High.”
 Not good.
 Fortunately, there is a good work-around—just operate the furnace alone since operating it automatically heats the water as well.

-You’d think with the aforementioned issue that we’d be down on this product, but that isn’t the case.
+You’d think with the aforementioned issues that we’d be down on this product, but that isn’t the case.
 We love the Truma Combi’s small footprint and versatility and believe that it, along with similar products like the Alde hydronic water heater-furnace—also owned by Truma—will pretty much be standard in most recreational vehicles within 10 years.
 Change due to technological advancements sometimes takes years to happen, but once it’s made, it’s made for good.
 Sure, we’ve been a bit disappointed with the Truma Combi’s somewhat anemic furnace, but we have learned to compensate for it by simply using the fan speed “Boost” mode and by allowing more time for the camper to heat-up.
 Like any good product, you have to learn how it works and responds in all temperatures, elevations, and settings.
 The Truma Combi is no different.
 We do, however, recommend installing Truma’s larger Comfort Plus model in truck campers and travel trailers to put it on a more equal footing with American furnaces.
 What would we rate the Truma Combi Eco Plus unit?
 On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, we give this amazing product an enthusiastic rating of 5 stars.